DeveloperToolsWG/keyboard-shortcuts/README.md

 \** Popup console available in any non-console tool.

 ###Inspecting the DOM

+The following shortcuts are supported only within the DOM inspection panel.

 | Action              | Chrome                  | Explorer                | Firefox                 | Opera                   |
 |---------------------|-------------------------|-------------------------|-------------------------|-------------------------|